Nebraska Legislature approves, Ricketts signs into law $83.6 million measure for coronavirus fight

 When the session does resume, he said it would not be business as usual.
 First on the agenda will be finishing work on the state budget.
 After that, Scheer said he will put the priority on debating bills that need to be passed this year.

-But in a sign of things to come, Sen. Lou Ann Linehan of Elkhorn, the Revenue Committee chairwoman, filed her latest version of a proposal to revamp property taxes and school aid.
-Omaha Sen. Ernie Chambers, meanwhile, vowed he would return to his usual form when senators reconvene.
+But in a sign of things to come, State Sen. Lou Ann Linehan of Elkhorn, the Revenue Committee chairwoman, filed her latest version of a proposal to revamp property taxes and school aid.
+And Sen. Ernie Chambers vowed that he would return to his usual form when senators reconvene.
 He did not speak on the emergency appropriations measure.

 1 of 58